S2E/s2e-old/docs/SystemTap.rst

    # you need them

    # Terminate current state.
-   # This is a SystemTap function, that can be called from SystemTap code
+   # This is a SystemTap function that can be called from SystemTap code.
    function s2e_kill_state(status:long, message: string) %{
      __asm__ __volatile__(
        ".byte 0x0f, 0x3f\n"